Primary Care Review Course for Nurse Practitioners

 By the end of this activity, learners will be able to:

-Recognize typical presentations and key assessment features of common acute and chronic primary care conditions across the lifespan, including red flags and risk stratification.
+Identify common and complex acute and chronic presentations across the lifespan, including key clinical features, red flags, and risk stratification.

 Course format